 Ceba’s home health aid, Paula Korycki, has been a dear part of Ceba’s life for over a decade, and was with her right to the end.

 Ceil is survived by her son, Bruce M. (Elizabeth) Severns of Melbourne, Australia; daughter-in-law, Karen (the late David) Severns of Phoenix, Arizona; grandchildren, Lisa (William) Coutch, Russell and Jody Severns, and Rebecca (Kirby) Campbell and her great-grandchildren.

 Mrs. Severns was preceded in death by her husband, Merle L. Severns (1983); son, David L. Severns (1994); parents, Stanko and Catherine (nee Slobodnik) Bjekich, sister, Mildred Bjekich, brother, George Bjekich, sister Mary (the late Frank) Walsh, sister Gen (the late Joseph) Surinak, sister Dorothy (the late Richard) Yasko, brother Phillip (the late Mary) Bjekich and brother Stan (the late Marilyn) Bjekich.

 Ceil was a member of the American Legion Post #60 in Maryland and the VFW Cantigny Post #367 Ladies Auxiliary in Joliet.
 She was a member of St. George Serbian Church and was a resident of The Timbers of Shorewood.

 Services for Ceil will be held privately.
 She will be laid to rest at Woodlawn Memorial Park in Joliet.

-To send flowers to the family or plant a tree in memory of Ceil B. Severns, please visit our floral store.
+To send flowers to Ceil's family, please visit our floral store.